BlogInternal Communications Measurement

 But what do these metrics represent and why are they critical?

 By focusing on these benchmarks, internal communicators can gain insights into how their email campaigns perform and identify areas for improvement.
-After all, tracking metrics is the first step to managing and optimizing internal communications effectively.
+After all, tracking metrics is the first step to managing and optimizing internal communications effectively, and the ease of measuring these rates varies, depending on the email marketing platform or tool you’re using.

 Email Click-Through Rate

 The email click-through rate for internal emails measures the percentage of employees who click on a link within the email.
-If you send 100 emails, and 5 recipients click on a link, the CTR will be 5% — (Number of clicks / Total emails sent) x 100.
+If you send 100 emails, and 5 recipients click on a link, the CTR will be 5% → (Number of clicks / Total emails delivered) x 100.

 Industry benchmarks suggest that click-through rates for internal emails can vary widely across organizations and industries.
 While some companies report rates as low as 1%, others achieve rates exceeding 50%, depending on factors such as content relevance, clarity of the call to action, and audience segmentation.
 On average, a CTR of around 7% to 10% is considered reasonable for internal communications.
 Tracking this metric helps organizations determine whether their content is resonating with employees and driving engagement.